Module Histo

 opalsHisto -inFile diff_11_21_masked.tif -sampleRange -0.5 0.5 -plotFile diff_11_21_masked.svg

-Please further note, that wild cards are supported in case multiple input datasets.
+Please further note, that wild cards are supported in case of multiple input datasets.

 Fig. 2: Histograms of grid datasets: DSM heights (upper left), excenter layer (upper right), Unmasked strip differences (lower left), Masked strip differences (lower right)